popkovrs/PopkovRS/README.md

 ## Hi there!
 My name is Ruslan Popkov.
-I`m  Frontend Developer/Machine Learning Engineer from Canada, Montreal.
+I`m  Frontend Developer from Canada, Montreal.

 ## Education